jupyter/accessibility/CONTRIBUTING.md

 * [Jupyter Gitter]

 - [Check out the accessibility section of the community forum](https://discourse.jupyter.org/c/special-topics/accessibility) for ongoing conversations and brainstorms around accessibility in the Jupyter ecosystem.
+- If you find something that you think should be labeled for accessibility, feel free to label it or add a comment.

 ### JupyterLab
 [JupyterLab](http://jupyterlab.readthedocs.io/en/stable/) is the next-generation user interface for [Project Jupyter](https://jupyter.org) offering